 The potential exists for several environmental factors to impact the biology of harbor seals (Phoca vitulina), resulting in poor survival, recruitment and reproductive rates.
-While the leading hypothesis is that changes in the availability of high quality prey have reduced the carrying capacity of the Gulf of Alaska, a contributing factor to poor survival and reproduction may include exposure to organochlorine contaminants (OCs), with associated endocrine and immune system impairment (Addision, 1989; De Swart et al., 1994, 1996; Ross et al., 1995; Reijnders, 1986).
+While the leading hypothesis is that changes in the availability of high quality prey have reduced the carrying capacity of the Gulf of Alaska, a contributing factor to poor survival and reproduction may include exposure to organochlorine contaminants (OCs), with associated endocrine and immune system impairment (Addison, 1989; De Swart et al., 1994, 1996; Ross et al., 1995; Reijnders, 1986).
 OCs and their by-products are bioaccumulated, biomagnified and transferred through lactation from mother to pup (Beckmen et al., 1999; Gallenberg and Vodicnik, 1989; Vreel et al., 1996; Wagemann and Muir, 1984).
 These contaminants and by-products may continually affect a population of animals even though no major polluting event has occurred.
 The adverse effects on the physiology of the animal may be subtle or subclinical, or may manifest themselves with symptoms such as, 'failure to thrive' or 'failure to reproduce'.
 The systems that typically respond to environmental changes, including contamination of suitable prey, are the endocrine and immune systems.
-This proposed study will develop technologies to examine these two systems to be used to monitor the health of individuals and the well being of subpopulations.
+This proposed study would develop technologies to examine these two systems to be used to monitor the health of individuals and the well being of subpopulations.

-The endocrine system is a complex system that integrates the environment in which an animal lives, with the physiology of that animal.
-As seasons, nutrition and other environmental parameters change, the neuroendocrine system is the first to work toward ensuring that the body can adapt to the changes.
+The endocrine system is a complex system that integrates the environment in which an animal lives with the physiology of that animal.
+As seasons, nutrition, and other environmental parameters change, the neuroendocrine system is the first to work toward ensuring that the body can adapt to the changes.
 Many compounds in the environment are known to interfere with the endocrine systems of mammals and are often referred to as 'endocrine disrupting compounds' (EDCs).
 The most commonly known EDCs are the organochlorines, including polychlorinated biphenyls (PCBs), DDT and it's metabolites, as well as the phthalates.
 Some EDCs are known to bind with estrogen receptors (Katzenellenbogen, 1995), either mimicking or blocking the effects of estrogens.
 Extreme examples of the effects of OCs on reproductive function are the neoplastic occlusions of the uterus resulting in infertility and the development of hermaphroditic offspring (Helle et al., 1976; Baker, 1989; Reijnders, 1998).
 PCBs can also compete for binding sites on the transport proteins for the thyroid hormones, resulting in hypothyroid conditions that can affect early development or later reproductive performance (Brouwer, 1989).
 The results from these endocrine disruptions can be varied and also include suppression of the immune system (De Swart et al., 1996; Ross et al., 1995).
-Atkinson and Oki (2001) used thyroxine and cortisol concentrations along with several morphometric measurements to assess the well being of yearling Hawaiian monk seals that appeared to be malnourished.
-Their results suggest that a suite of measurements, including these hormones, provides a good indication of the physiology of a seal and its ability to adapt to suboptimal environments.
+To assess the baseline patterns of hormone release in harbor seals, Oki and Atkinson (Oki, 2001) measured the circadian patterns of the thyroid hormones and cortisol during winter and summer.
+Interestingly, the thyroid hormones were elevated in winter; however, the circadian pattern of cortisol was also abandoned in winter.
+Using these results for baseline pattern in captive harbor seals, we are now assessing a suite of measurements, including these hormones, with the goal of providing a good indication of the physiology of a seal and its ability to adapt to suboptimal environments.